retazo0018/Movie-Review-Classification/README.md

-# Movie_Review_Classification
+# Movie Review Classification
-The Machine Learning Model classifies the movie user review into positive review or negative review.
+The Model classifies the user's movie review into positive review or negative review using NLP and Neural Networks.